KatherineMichel/katherinemichel.github.io/doc/blog/travel/southwest-headquarters-tour-2026.md

 As we watched, a simulator would raise up and rotate at angles that simulate real flight.
 An instructor saw our group and invited us inside of one for a look.

 ![](southwest-headquarters-tour-2026/cae-simulator-inside.jpg)
+Inside a full-motion CAE 800 series simulator.
+These simulators can be programmed to fly any route and can replicate special scenarios such as ETOPs (extended range, over-water, such as Hawaii).
 While real "turbine hours" can be logged in this simulator, it can also cause real motion sickness.
 Ask them about the chickens hanging from the bottom.

 <!--
-Etops, Rio
 long, short haul
 Sadly, we did learn that only 6% of Southwest pilots are women.
 Southwest supports the Women in Aviation organization and would love to change that.
 -->